KevinBatdorf/tailwind-custom-cdn/README.md

 1. Submit a PR with a config file under the `configs/` directory.
 You may use subfolders if you wish.
 If you add any other file the PR will fail.
 The PR should have only a single, standard Tailwind CSS config file.
 2. If all goes well, The PR will auto merge and a Release will be created.
 3. Every time there is a new release from Tailwind CSS, a new build will be created
-> ⚠ Be polite and keep the file names appropriate enough.
-We're all adults here :)

 ## How to use
 The system will auto release on any push to master.
 After a few minutes, you should be able to use your script in the following way: